Gratitude for Beginners: Start Small Without Forcing It

 A one-minute gratitude habit works best when it is tied to something you already do.
 Consistency matters more than intensity, especially in the first week.

 Keep it almost too small.
-A phone timer set for 5 minutes is fine later, but one minute is enough to begin.
+One minute is enough to begin, and you do not need a device to make it official.
+You might use the time it takes to vacuum a short hallway, or the pause after a gym locker door clicks shut.
 If you want a fuller walkthrough, our guide on how to practice gratitude builds from this same simple rhythm.

 Best beginner gratitude practices for different days